How to Split Rent and Utilities Fairly Among Roommates

 - Another one works at home and consumes more electricity.

-- Bills come at different times.
+- Recurring bills and expenses come at different times.

-Why Split Rent and Utilities Gets Complicated
+Why Spliting Rent and Utilities Gets Complicated

-But then reality hits:
+But then reality hits when:

-- One roommate does a lot of traveling
+- One roommate does a lot of traveling.

 - Utilities vary from month to month.